Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ![Azure CLI Account Sign In](./images/AzureCliLogin.png)

 For systems without a default web browser, the `az login` command will use the device code authentication flow.
-The user can also force the Azure ClI to use the device code flow rather than launching a browser by specifying the `--use-device-code` argument.
+The user can also force the Azure CLI to use the device code flow rather than launching a browser by specifying the `--use-device-code` argument.

 ![Azure CLI Account Device Code Sign In](./images/AzureCliLoginDeviceCode.png)